 This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 2407.
 In the second part, students will design simple systems using the principles learned in EEE 2407.

-EEE 2410 Numerical Techniques Sessional Credit Hours: 1.5 Contact Hours: 3 per Week [Pre requisite: CSE 1201 Computer Programming]
+EEE 2410 Numerical Techniques Sessional

+[Pre requisite: CSE 1201 Computer Programming]

 Laboratory on numerical techniques using computer solution of differentiation and integration problems, transcendental equations, linear and non linear differential equations and partial differential equations.